Bira/octopus-carnival/_posts/2023-10-16-neverwinter-gauntlgrym-02.md

 element of the GM's choice.
 Also, they get a bonus to Diplomacy with elemental creatures and a corresponding penalty when dealing with immortal ones.

-The character loses three healing surges when this first happens, but the mutations are permanent until cured by Remove Affliction or an equivalent power.
+The character loses three healing surges when this happens, and it wasn't clear to me whether they could be recovered normally.
+The mutations are permanent until cured by Remove Affliction or an equivalent power.
 A cure removes all effects - there's no way to keep just the beneficial ones!

 ## The Deepest Depths